lightvector/KataGo/docs/GraphSearch.md

 Okay, let's take the above perspective and derive a sound way to do MCGS with directed acyclic graphs!

-All of the problems when extending naively from trees to graphs arose from the fact as MCTS is originally presented, it's implicitly assuming that the only visits to the child come from the parent.
+All of the problems when extending MCTS naively to graphs are a result of implicitly assuming that the only visits to children of a parent node come from the parent.
 When a child node can instead also receive visits from a transposing path, we have problems:

-* The visit counts of the child nodes can deviate arbitrarily much from what PUCT would have wanted to allocate, and so the visit distribution can no longer be interpreted as the approximate posterior policy.
+* The visit counts of the child nodes can deviate arbitrarily much from what PUCT would have wanted to allocate, and so the child-visits distribution can no longer be interpreted as a reasonable posterior policy.
-* The Q values of parent and child nodes are updated in inconsistent ways, such that the Q value can no longer be interpreted as the expected value of the posterior policy.
+* The Q values of parent and child nodes are updated in inconsistent ways, such that the Q value can no longer be interpreted as the expected value of the posterior policy either.

 So let's fix this!

-* The theory still guarantees that *the cumulative counts of the actions that PUCT selects from a given node* is what gives a posterior policy that approximates the optimized policy, therefore that is what we need to track rather than conflating it with child visits.
+* The theory still guarantees that *the cumulative counts of the actions that PUCT selects from a given node* is what gives a posterior policy that approximates the optimized policy $\pi$, therefore that is what we need to track rather than conflating it with child visits.
 * The optimization is sound when the Q value reported by a node is *the estimated expected value of the posterior policy*.
 Therefore once we have the posterior policy and the child Q values, rather than dealing with how to count individual playouts, we can just apply the recursive formulation of Q. We can still also include the regularizing 1/N weight on U(n).

 So, at each node $n$, we now track: